Skip to main content

 Data Flow

-This illustrative example assumes that the program has a hold period of two business days, meaning Lead holds on to all receivables created for two business days before selling them.Files submitted to Lead are processed in grouped workflows.
+This illustrative example is for an Originate-to-Sell program and assumes a hold period of two business days, meaning Lead holds each receivable for two business days before selling it.Files submitted to Lead are processed in grouped workflows.
 The flow below reflects the order in which reports are submitted, not how they are grouped into workflows for processing.

 Process